5 Best Ways to Watch TV with Wireless Headphones

 Wireless Headphones for Best Possible TV Sound: Sennheiser RS 195

 Sennheiser has been a high-end audio brand since 1945, and its RS 195 and RS 165 closed-back, wireless headphones offer top-tier sound quality.
 The over-ear design reduces background noise to help you focus on what you're watching.
 The pricier 195 model offers exceptional sound with different modes for speech and music, resulting in sound that comes through crystal clear.

 Instead of Bluetooth, these headphones use a special Sennheiser transmitter (included) that works from 100 feet (for the RS 165) to 330 feet (for the RS 195) away.
 The transmitter is as simple to set up as any Bluetooth adapter.
-Just plug it in to your television (or other audio device) via an optical digital audio output or a standard 3.5mm headphone jack or RCA connection.
+Just plug it into your television (or another audio device) via an optical digital audio output or a standard 3.5mm headphone jack or RCA connection.
 After that, all you have to do is power on your headphones and listen.

 If you have multiple listeners but weren't particularly excited by the ShareMe headphones discussed above, the RS 165 Sennheiser set works with a second pair of headphones.
 Pick up a pair of HDR 165s ($108) to add an extra set.
 Whichever model you choose, the headphones have a battery life of around 18 hours, enough for the longest Netflix binge, and charge wirelessly when you set them on top of the transmitter.
 Easy!

 So which model should you get?
 With the RS 195 model priced at $307, it's definitely not a budget buy, but if you can live without the extra range and sound modes, the 165 model offers solid quality for a more modest $150.

 Best Wireless Headphones for Gaming: LucidSound LS31 Gaming Headset